coop152/obsidian-vaults/System Architecture (25212)/Part 2/Ex2 Branch Prediction Solutions.md

 15. Note that on this graph "overhead" is defined as $\frac{\text{wastedFetches}}{\text{executedInstructions}}$ (i.e. perfect branch prediction would have 0% overhead).![](Correlation%20between%20BTB%20Size%20and%20Execution%20Overhead.png)
 16. The definition of overhead is the same as the previous graph.![](Correlation%20between%20BTB%20Size%20and%20Execution%20Overhead%20(1).png)
 17. 59%
-18. Newer processors may make use of "pattern history tables", which instead of keeping only one measure of how likely
+18. Newer processors may make use of "pattern history tables", which predict on patterns of repeated branches.
+For example, a pattern of branches like "100100100100" (where a branch is taken every third time) would behave poorly with a regular BTB or a two level BTB, but would be handled well by modern branch predictors.